input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 The implementation of the update mechanism contains an extensive series of unit and property tests.
-We use [`QuickCheck`](https://hackage.haskell.org/package/QuickCheck) as our property based testing library, and this document assumes familiarity with property-based testing.
+We use [`QuickCheck`](https://hackage.haskell.org/package/QuickCheck) as our property based testing library, and this section assumes familiarity with property-based testing.

 The module structure of the testing code is show below, and